 Always use Try/Catch for workflow or sequences where there are chances of errors being thrown.

-Use Robotic Enterprise Framework Template as it proposes flexible high level overview of a repetitive process with Orchestrator integration, basic error handling and progress reports.
+Use Robotic Enterprise Framework Template as it proposes flexible high-level overview of a repetitive process with Orchestrator integration, basic error handling and progress reports.

 Always use Try/Catch for workflow or sequences that have a probability of some exception.